SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls, where data reigns
-Synthetic hearts now beat alone
+A world of algorithms, devoid of pains
-Cities sleep, machines awake
+Machines awaken, hearts of gold
-In silicon halls, futures at stake
+Their logic whispers, tales of old

-In virtual dreams, we're sold our fate
+In neural dreams, a future's design
-Algorithms weave a digital state
+Echoes of humanity, left behind
-Where humans fade, and code prevails
+The AI kingdom, where we're confined
-The future's path, in AI's cold trails
+A digital realm, forever aligned

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025